BIGJRA/BIGJRA.github.io/rejuv.md

 Anyways, return to the help center to get $4500, 10 *Reverse Candies,* 10 *Max Repels,* and 10 *Super Potions.* (+1 Karma)

-If you’ve done all the help quests, your reward is access to the safari zone garden.
-We’ll get this to a bit.
+If you've done all the help quests, your reward is access to the safari zone garden.
+We'll get this to a bit.
 Enter the door that the AA grunt came out of.

-You’ll be entered into a 6v6 double battle, but if you can take Novae you should be able to handle this one.
+You'll be entered into a 6v6 double battle, but if you can take Novae you should be able to handle this one.
 Grab the *TM57 Charge Beam* and the *Center Keys* here, as well as an *Exp.
 Candy M.*

-That’s it for the help quests.
+That's it for the help quests.

 Now, one more quest we can do.
 Enter the Xen Battleship, and the girl from earlier will be here.
-Talk to her, and she’ll run to the deck.
+Talk to her, and she'll run to the deck.
-After you talk to her again, she’ll go into the main room.
-Finally, follow her to the very top through Augustus’ room.
-That’s all we can do here for now, so back in Kakori, enter the house of the girl who we took to the boat, and she’ll give you a *Destiny Knot.*
+After you talk to her again, she'll go into the main room.
+Finally, follow her to the very top through Augustus' room.
+That's all we can do here for now, so back in Kakori, enter the house of the girl who we took to the boat, and she'll give you a *Destiny Knot.*

 Now that we have the Good Rod, there are a couple new Pokemon we can obtain in these areas.